 If your hospital or practice is always in need of contingent workers, an MSP will go above and beyond to meet your needs.

 Advantages of VMS for Healthcare Providers

-A VMS is great for big and small companies with an existing pool of contingent candidates.
-Rather than spending extra on a managed service provider to find candidates for you, you can focus on streamlining your current HR processes.
+A VMS is great for big and small companies that have an existing pool of contingent candidates.
+Rather than spending extra money on an MSP to find candidates for you, you can focus on streamlining your current HR processes.

 In addition to speeding up the onboarding process, a VMS stores data, candidate information, payroll, and invoicing.
-All information regarding your continent workers can be found in one easy-to-access place.
+All information regarding your contingent workers can be found in a centralized, easy-to-access software platform.

 You’ll find contingent candidates will get through onboarding much faster with a VMS.
 This means contingent workers at your hospital can get to work sooner which saves money and improves care and services.

 With a VMS, you remain in control of the recruitment process.
 Your hospital or practice will spend more time providing outstanding care with a VMS.